dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ### Selecting permission scopes

-Account access tokens can be restricted to access only certain resources, or certain groups of resources in an account.
+Scoped access tokens can be restricted to access only certain resources, or certain groups of resources in an account.
 The type of access, i.e. read-only or full access, can also be specified.
 For instance, you can create an account access token with permissions for managing all the certificates for a given domain name, or across all domain names.
 You can also create account access tokens with read-only permissions for specific zones.

 ![Selecting Permission Scopes](/files/scoped-account-token-create.png)